 Choosing Your African Bullfrog

 A healthy African bullfrog has olive-green skin with skin ridges and clear eyes.
 An adult male has yellow coloring on the throat.
-Males grow to be much larger than females, so if size is a concern, you may want to choose a female of the species.
+Males grow to be much larger than females, so if the size is a concern, you may want to choose a female of the species.
 But don't expect a petite, docile pet; the females are just as voracious and sensitive to being handled as the males.

 Similar Species to African Bullfrogs